-Signal Loss Alarm 1 Alarms are unavailable.
+Signal Loss Alarm 🙏

+Alarms are unavailable.
 Scan Sensor.

 Notifies you if your Sensor has not communicated with the App for 20 minutes and you are not receiving Urgent Low, Low, or High Glucose Alarms.
-Signal loss could be caused by the Sensor being too far away from your smartphone (over 20 feet) or another issue such as an error or problem with your Sensor.
+Signal loss could be caused by the Sensor being too far away from your phone (over 20 ft) or another issue such as an error or problem with your Sensor.
 Swipe or tap to dismiss the alarm.